antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-You can find that the charts drawn by the two are exactly the same!
-In fact, this is indeed true: the visual expression capabilities of the two APIs are the same.
-In other words, diagrams that can be drawn by the functional API can also be drawn by the optional API, and vice versa.
-In terms of implementation, the functional API is built on the optional API, which is converted into the corresponding JavaScript and then rendered.
+You can see that the two produce identical charts!
+In fact, this is true: the visualization expression capabilities of both APIs are the same.
+In other words, charts that can be drawn with the Functional API can also be drawn with the Options API, and vice versa.
+From an implementation perspective, the Functional API is built on top of the Options API and is converted to corresponding JavaScript before rendering.

-The choice between the two is more of a matter of style: if you are familiar with D3, like functional programming, or are an old user of G2, you can choose the functional API; if you have just started using G2 and are exposed to visualization, then the optional API is recommended API.
-Of course, if you are packaging your own chart library based on G2, it is recommended to use the optional API.
-However, there is a best practice: use the option API when initializing the chart, and use the functional API when updating the chart.
+The choice between the two is more a matter of style: if you are familiar with D3, or prefer functional programming, or are an old G2 user, you can choose the Functional API; if you are just starting to use G2 and getting into visualization, then the Options API is recommended.
+Of course, if you are building your own chart library based on G2, then the Options API is recommended.
+However, there is one best practice: use the Options API when initializing charts, and use the Functional API when updating charts.

+For more content, please read [Spec and API](/en/manual/introduction/experimental-spec-api).

 ```js | ob
 (() => {